Eddykasp/platformer-html5-game/README.md

 1. ```npm run build``` to build for first time

 2. ```npm run build:watch``` to automatically rebuild when making changes to project files

+### Known Isssues
+- horizontal movement on Safari for iOS is not working